AlexanderKaluzhny/instanotifier/README.rst

 * User registration, integration with Mailgun (out of box from the cookiecutter project template)
 * Ansible deployment scripts for VPS (Located in `separate repository`_)

+* REST API for listing, rating, searching, filtering of stored entries
-* REST API based UI listing all the saved RssNotifications, including searching and filtering by date
+* API based UI listing all the saved RssNotifications.
+Allows rating of items, searching, filtering by date
 * UI deployed to Heroku `instanotifier.herokuapp.com`_ (It is a free dyno, so wait a little for it to wake up)

 .. _`separate repository`: https://github.com/AlexanderKaluzhny/deployment-scripts/tree/v0.7